openavr/meta-openavr/Docs/Provisioning.rst

 the kernel from ``u-boot`` via an addition to the devicetree and ``u-boot`` dumps its environment to ``/boot/uBoot.env``.
 This causes the HWID (serial number) to persist in the ``uBoot.env`` file on the SD card.
-Moving the SD card to another device carries over the serial number from the previously device which booted from that SD card.
+Moving the SD card to another device carries over the serial number from the previous device which booted from that SD card.
 There are three ways to deal with this:

 1) Don't move SD cards to other devices.